Ex-children's hospital doctor charged with sex crimes

 Kevin Biniazan, an attorney representing the former patients in the civil case, said Friday he had confirmed the indictments were connected to allegations raised by two of his clients.

+Corinne Geller, a Virginia State Police spokesperson, confirmed late Friday night that Davidow was in custody at a local jail and was being held without bond.

-Davidow faces two counts of aggravated sexual battery and two counts of object sexual penetration, all felonies.
+Davidow — who worked for the hospital as a full-time independent contractor, according to an attorney for the facility — faces two counts of aggravated sexual battery and two counts of object sexual penetration, all felonies.

 T. Scott Renick, the commonwealth's attorney in New Kent County, said in a brief statement that the charges were brought in connection with “acts of sexual abuse and sexual assault that occurred” at the hospital.
 He said his office would have no further comment.

-Miyares' spokeswoman has offered a procedural explanation for the change in course.
+Miyares' office had previously offered a procedural explanation for the change in course.

+“We are grateful to the New Kent County Commonwealth Attorney’s office for finally seeking the justice that our clients deserve," Biniazan, the former patients' lawyer, said.
+“These indictments are a direct reflection of our clients’ bravery and their refusal to be silenced.”

 Under the direction of the previous attorney general, Mark Herring, the office prosecuted two hospital staffers.